ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 {: #quantum-safe-cryptography}

 Quantum safe cryptography is a technology that uses quantum safe algorithms to transfer an encryption key between two locations.
-When you transmit data across the web, that data is passed over a Transport Layer Security (TLS) connection that is supported by classic algorithms.
+When you use quantum safe cryptopgraphy to transmit data across the web, that data is passed over a Transport Layer Security (TLS) connection that is supported by quantum safe algorithms.
 These algorithms protect your data from brute force attacks during the key exchange process.

+## Why is quantum safe cryptography important?
+{: #quantum-safe-cryptography-importance}

-However, as quantum computing continues to grow, there is a future possibility of large scale quantum computers having the ability to potentially break those classic algorithms and cause a data breach.
+As quantum computing continues to grow in complexity, it is possible that a large scale quantum computer could have the ability to break the AES algorithms in current key exchange mechanisms.
+Any TLS traffic that is recorded today could be decrypted by a quantum computer and cause a data breach.

-To mitigate the risk of TLS key exchange mechanisms being attacked by a quantum computer, it is important to be prepared for the future.
+If your application requires the long-term use of confidential data that is passed over a TLS connection, you should migrate to quantum-safe cryptography to minimize the risk of future quantum computer attacks.

-To keep your data resilient, {{site.data.keyword.keymanagementserviceshort}} has introduced the ability to use a TLS connection that is supported by quantum safe algorithms to ensure that your data is secure during the key exchange process.
+To keep your data resilient, {{site.data.keyword.keymanagementserviceshort}} has introduced the ability to use a quantum safe enabled TLS connection to ensure that your data is secure during the key exchange process.

 ## What are the considerations of Quantum Safe Cryptography?
 {: #considerations}